Hartmanice (Svitavy District)

 Hartmanice (Hartmannitz) is a municipality and village in Svitavy District in the Pardubice Region of the Czech Republic.
-It has about 300 inhabitants.
+It has about 200 inhabitants.

 History

-The first written mention of Hartmanice is from 1437, in a donation deed of Emperor Sigismund.
+The first written mention of Hartmanice is in a donation deed of Emperor Sigismund from 1437.

 Sights

-The Chapel of Saint John of Nepomuk on the hill above the village was built in the early 18th century.
+The Chapel of Saint John of Nepomuk on a hill above the village was built in the early 18th century.